DylanMeeus/springboot_jwt_blog/_posts/2013-03-17-Authenticate-Azure-Mobile-Services-apps-with-Everything-using-Auth0.markdown

 {% excerpt %}

 **UPDATE: This article is a bit old at this point.
-Please refer to this tutorial to get an idea of how to integrate with Windows Azure Mobile Services. <https://docs.auth0.com/wams>**
+Please refer to this tutorial for an updated version of the Windows Azure Mobile Services integration: <https://docs.auth0.com/wams>**

 [Windows Azure Mobile Services](http://www.windowsazure.com/en-us/develop/mobile/) (WAMS) is a really neat technology by Microsoft to get you started very quickly with simple mobile apps.
 It's a _"Mobile Backend as a Service"_.
 It also provides a nice extensibility model for more advanced scenarios with server-side JavaScript.